firmangel8/batch-image2pdf/README.md

 # batch-image2pdf
-Utitlity to batch processing of convert document PDF to Image.
+Utitlity batch processing of convert document PDF to Image.
 This converter based on Poppler engine to help convert batch document PDF to images.

 # Feature
 - Able to selective convert based on file extensions, only pdf file will proceed.